Verizon Participates in the TRUSTe Privacy Program[ more ]

 Accessing and Updating Your Information

 We strive to keep our customer records as accurate as possible.
-You may correct or update your Verizon customer information by calling a Verizon customer service representative at 1.800.VERIZON (1.800.837.4966) or by accessing your account online at verizon.com/myverizon.
+You may correct or update your Verizon customer information by calling one of our customer service representatives at 1.800.VERIZON (1.800.837.4966) or by accessing your account online at verizon.com/myverizon.
+Registered AOL users may access and update their registration information and any billing or shipping information by visiting My Account at myaccount.aol.com.

-If you are a FiOS or other customer served over our fiber-to-the-premises network and you would like to see your personally identifiable information, please contact us at email@example.com so we may arrange a time and convenient location for you to do so during business hours.
+FiOS and other customers served over our fiber-to-the-premises network who would like to see their personally identifiable information, may contact us at firstname.lastname@example.org to arrange a time and convenient location to do so during business hours.
 You will need to provide proper identification and you may examine records that contain personally identifiable information about you and no one else.
 If you believe any of your personally identifiable information is inaccurate, we will work with you to ensure that corrections are made.
 Verizon reserves the right to charge you for the cost of photocopying any documents you request.

 Changes to This Policy

-If Verizon elects to use or disclose information that identifies you as an individual in a manner that is materially different from that stated in our policy at the time we collected that information from you, we will give you a choice regarding such use or disclosure by appropriate means, which may include use of an opt-out mechanism.
+If we elect to use or disclose information that identifies you as an individual in a manner that is materially different from that stated in our policy at the time we collected that information from you, we will give you a choice regarding such use or disclosure by appropriate means, which may include use of an opt-out mechanism.